Sluggish pace of confirmations vexes Biden White House - NewsBreak

 Sluggish pace of confirmations vexes Biden White House

-WASHINGTON — (AP) — The Senate’s willingness to confirm a president's nominees took a downward turn during Donald Trump’s first year in office.
-And it has only gotten worse for President Joe Biden.
+The Senate’s willingness to confirm a president's nominees took a downward turn during Donald Trump’s first year in office.
+And it has only gotten worse for President Joe Biden

 The trend is alarming to good government advocates, who say Washington's ability to meet mounting challenges is being undermined by gaps in leadership.
 But the slow-walking shows no signs of letting up as senators place holds on a wide swath of nominees to gain leverage and attract public attention.